Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 \section{Bosonic Continuous-Variable Systems}

-We now specialise our analysis to bosonic continuous-variable (CV) systems with a finite number of modes.
-We prove that, for Gaussian states, the reverse relative entropy of entanglement is efficiently computable by a convex program.
-We then derive an upper bound on the error exponent of quantum communication for the class of teleportation-simulable channels.
-Finally, we derive explicit analytical expressions of our bound for the most relevant one-mode Gaussian channels.
+In what follows, we specialise our analysis to bosonic continuous-variable (CV) systems with a finite number of modes.
+We prove that, for Gaussian input states, the reverse relative entropy of entanglement is efficiently computable.
+We then use it to derive an upper bound on the error exponent of quantum communication for the class of teleportation-simulable channels.
+We go on to derive explicit analytical expressions of our bound for the most relevant one-mode Gaussian channels.
+Finally, we provide a preliminary analysis of the achievability of our bound.